Alectriciti/comfyui-adaptiveprompts/README.md

 | 🖼️ SaveImageAndText | Comfy's Image Saver, but saves a .txt file with contents of your choosing.
 Intended for saving the resulting prompt. | |

+Combining these various nodes can result in highly creative prompts.

 # Dynamic Prompting Quickstart Guide
 > *(This does not mention new features, so feel free to skip this section if you're already familiar with dynamic prompts)*